-- ► violate any water quality standards or waste discharge requirements; - substantially deplete groundwater supplies or interfere substantially with groundwater recharge such that there would be a net deficit in aquifer volume or a lowering of the local groundwater table level (e.g., the production rate of pre-existing nearby wells would drop to a level which would not support existing land uses or planned uses for which permits have been granted); - substantially alter the existing drainage pattern of the site or area, including through the alteration of the course of a stream or river, in a manner that would result in substantial erosion, siltation, or flooding on- or off-site; - create or contribute runoff water that would exceed the capacity of existing or planned stormwater drainage systems or provide substantial additional sources of polluted runoff; - otherwise substantially degrade water quality; - place housing within a 100-year flood hazard area as mapped on a federal Flood Hazard Boundary or Flood Insurance Rate Map or other flood hazard delineation map; - ▶ place within a 100-year flood hazard area structures that would impede or redirect floodflows; - ► cause the potential for inundation by seiche, tsunami, or mudflow; or - expose people or structures to a significant risk of loss, injury, or death involving flooding, including flooding as a result of the failure of a levee or dam.
+- ► violate any water quality standards or waste discharge requirements; - substantially deplete groundwater supplies or interfere substantially with groundwater recharge such that there would be a net deficit in aquifer volume or a lowering of the local groundwater table level (e.g., the production rate or pre-existing nearby wells would drop to a level which would not support existing land uses or planned uses for which permits have been granted); - substantially alter the existing drainage pattern of the site or area, including through the alteration of the course of a stream or river, in a manner that would result in substantial erosion, siltation, or flooding on- or off-site; - create or contribute runoff water that would exceed the capacity of existing or planned stormwater drainage systems or provide substantial additional sources of polluted runoff; - otherwise substantially degrade water quality; - place housing within a 100-year flood hazard area as mapped on a federal Flood Hazard Boundary or Flood Insurance Rate Map or other flood hazard delineation map; - ► place within a 100-year flood hazard area structures that would impede or redirect floodflows; - ► cause the potential for inundation by seiche, tsunami, or mudflow; or - expose people or structures to a significant risk of loss, injury, or death involving flooding, including flooding as a result of the failure of a levee or dam.

-The project would not rely on groundwater to serve the proposed development (see Section 4.6, Utilities and Public Services) or interfere substantially with groundwater recharge.
+The project would not rely on groundwater to serve the proposed development (see Section 4.6, Utilities and Public Services) and would not place housing or other structures in a 100-year floodplain or in the vicinity of a levee or dam or interfere substantially with groundwater recharge.
 The project is not within an inundation area for seiches, tsunamis, or mudflows and would not expose people to these events.
 These impacts are not evaluated further in this EIR.